jfet97/real_array/README.md

 # real_array
-This template class is being created to access to the n-th element of an array using [n] instead of [n-1].

 What is this?
 This is a new, never seen, useless container. real_array is like a normal array, but with one difference: